Svalbard and Jan Mayen Wedding Traditions

 - Flights: Book immediately.
 Two daily flights, weather permitting

-- Accommodation: Funken Lodge and Basecamp Hotel offer 200 rooms total.
+- Accommodation: Funken Lodge and Basecamp Hotel offer around 200 rooms total.
 For everyone.

 - Temperature reality: Winter brings -30°C (-22°F).
 Your dress needs a parka.